umd-lhcb/TupleToolSemiLeptonic/README.md

 ## Acknowledgment
 * `TupleToolApplyIsolationVetoDst, TupleToolTagDiscardDstMu` are used in LHCb run-1 semileptonic analysis.
 We obtained these from Phoebe Hamilton.
-* `TupleToolApplyIsolation, TupleToolSLTruth`  are obtained from Patrick Oven.
+* `TupleToolApplyIsolation, TupleToolSLTruth`  are obtained from Patrick Owen.
   These can be found at [1].